How to Change Narrator Verbosity on Windows 11

 How to change Narrator speed?

-And now select narrator on the left.
-Side on the right side now you can customize some of the narrator.
-Options so if you scroll down you can change the voice speed.
+After opening Settings, select Narrator on the left.
+On the right side, you can customize some of Narrator’s options.
+If you scroll down, you can change the voice speed.

 How do I change the voice on the Narrator?